Everett's tree frog

-Everett's tree frog or the Timor tree frog (Litoria everetti) is a species of frog in the subfamily Pelodryadinae.
+Everett's tree frog or the Timor tree frog (Pengilleyia everetti) is a species of frog in the subfamily Pelodryadinae.
 The scientific name commemorates the British colonial administrator and zoological collector Alfred Hart Everett.
 It is found in Indonesia and Timor-Leste.

 Distribution and habitat

 It is found on the Indonesian islands of on Alor, Sumba, Sawu, and in both Indonesian West Timor and independent Timor-Leste.
 Its natural habitats are subtropical or tropical dry forests, subtropical or tropical dry shrubland, rivers, intermittent rivers, freshwater marshes, and intermittent freshwater marshes.